BDC Hamburger Icon

 Open row

-Definition of full-time vs. part-time work
+Definition of full-time vs. part-time employee

+The flexibility of this definition may be due, in part, to a lack of federal guidance.
 According to the United States Department of Labor (DOL), “The Fair Labor Standards Act does not define full-time employment or part-time employment.
 This is a matter generally to be determined by the employer.”

 Did You Know?Did you know